Appointments Bylaws

 All position holders must complete and submit an exit survey which will be distributed by the Vice President.

-Assembly vote will determine whether the position should be retained on its necessity and relevancy to the current Association.
+After 3 years of unsatisfactory performance and results from a particular position observed by the Appointments Committee, an Assembly vote will determine whether the position should be retained on its necessity and relevancy to the current Association.

 Budgeting: